shivdattaredekar/CNN_ImageClassifierAPP/README.md

-# Cat and Dog Classifier using VGG16
+# Simple Cat and Dog Classifier using VGG16

 This project is a simple image classifier built using the VGG16 convolutional neural network architecture to classify images as either cats or dogs.